-П stockholder value over the long-term align our executives' interests with those of our stockholders link pay to company performance offer pay packages that remain competitive within the biopharmaceutical market in which we compete in order to recruit and retain top talent, while maintaining a reasonable cost and dilution to our stockholders
+- · attract and retain and reward highly qualified executives - · provide incentives that motivate and reward for achievement of our key performance goals that increase stockholder value over the long-term - · align our executives' interests with those of our stockholders - · link pay to company performance - · offer pay packages that remain competitive within the biopharmaceutical market in which we compete in order to recruit and retain top talent, while maintaining a reasonable cost and dilution to our stockholders

 Our executive compensation program generally consists of, and is intended to strike a balance among, the following three principal components: base salary, annual performance-based bonuses and long-term incentive compensation.
-We also provide our executive officers with severance and change-in-control benefits, as well as other benefits available to all our employees, including retirement benefits under the Company's 401(k) plan and participation in employee benefit plans.
+We also provide our executive officers with severance and change-in-control benefits, as well as other benefits available to all our employees, including participation in the Company's Employee Stock Purchase Plan (ESPP), retirement benefits under the Company's 401(k) plan and participation in employee benefit plans.
 The following chart summarizes the three main elements of compensation, their objectives and key features.

-Element of Compensation Objectives Key Features Base Salary (fixed cash) security through a fixed amount of Generally reviewed annually at the beginning of the year and determined based on a number of factors (including individual performance, internal equity, retention, expected cost of living increases and the overall performance of our Company) and by reference to market data provided by our independent compensation consultant.
+Element of OL L Compensation Base Salary (fixed cash) Objectives Provides financial stability and security through a fixed amount of cash for performing job responsibilities.
+Key Features Generally reviewed annually at the beginning of the year and determined based on a number of factors (including individual performance, internal equity, retention, expected cost of living increases and the overall performance of our Company) and by reference to market data provided by our independent compensation consultant.
 Performance Bonus (at-risk cash) Motivates and rewards for attaining key annual corporate performance goals and individual contributions that relate to our key business objectives.
 Target bonus amounts, calculated as a percentage of base salary, are generally reviewed annually at the beginning of the year and determined based upon positions that have similar impact on the organization and competitive bonus opportunities in our market.
 Bonus opportunities are dependent upon achievement of specific corporate performance objectives consistent with our long-term strategic plan and, except with respect to our CEO, individual performance objectives that relate to the officer's role and expected contribution toward reaching our corporate goals, generally determined by the Compensation Committee and Board of Directors and communicated at the beginning of the year.
 Actual bonus amounts earned are determined after the end of the year, taking into account corporate and, where applicable, individual performance objectives.
-Long-Term Incentive (at-risk equity) Company performance; aligns executives' interests with stockholder interests and changes in stockholder value.
-Attracts highly qualified executives Equity opportunities are generally reviewed annually and may be granted at the beginning of the year or as appropriate during the year for new hires, promotions, or other special circumstances, such as to encourage retention, or as a reward for significant achievement.
-Individual awards are determined based on a number of factors, including current corporate and individual performance, outstanding equity holdings and their retention value and total ownership, historical value of our stock, internal equity amongst executives and market data provided by our independent compensation consultant.
-Equity grants have historically been provided primarily in the form of stock options that typically vest over a four year period.
+Long-Term Incentive (at-risk equity) Motivates and rewards for long-term Company performance; aligns executives' interests with stockholder interests and changes in stockholder value.
+Attracts highly qualified executives and encourages their continued employment over the long-term. the year for new hires, promotions, or other special circumstances, such as to encourage retention, or as a reward for significant achievement.